worldwidewoogie/extraDimensions8/README.md

 The 2 World Types that support options are

 1. flat
+2. custom

-The following presets are supported:
+The following flat presets are supported:
   * classicflat
   * overworld
   * dessert